GrandGarcon/cmichelio/README.md

 3. A footer is inserted, linking back to the original post on my blog.

 ## ToDo:
+* [ ]  setting up the env vars and getting the application running .
 * [ ] Add drip widget / newsletter subscription?
 * [ ] Implement auto-detection of new posts, and add a `.circleci` git hook which then automatically cross-posts.